ephe-meral/roles/README.md

 I use it to try and get a distanced view on ideas, problems etc. that I try to solve, by role-playing 3rd party observers or experts that evaluate them.

-It works better than just thinking about something, since you have a record of what has been written by each party and you have enough time during each interaction to emphasize with the role you're taking/playing.
+It works better than just thinking about something, since you have a record of what has been written by each party and you have enough time during each interaction to empathize with the role you're taking/playing.

 Think of it as a cheap way to get coaching from someone who knows you better than most people.